Service tree is configured in the Services->Services menu section. In the upper right corner, switch from View to the Edit mode.

 |Sort order||Sort order for display, lowest comes first.|

 |Status calculation rule||Rule for calculating service status:

-Most critical if all children have problems - the most critical problem in the child services is used to color the service status, if all children have problems
+Most critical if all children have problems (equals to "Problem, if all children have problems" in Zabbix versions before 6.0)- the most critical problem in the child nodes is used to color the service status, if all children have problems

-Most critical of child services - the most critical problem in the child services is used to color the service status
+Most critical of child nodes (equals to "Problem, if one child has a problem" in Zabbix versions before 6.0) - the most critical problem in the child nodes is used to color the service status